jerryfishzz/react-16.8/README.md

 - [React Select] For dropdown menu

-## Limitations and Existing Issues
+## Limitations

 This project is still under construction.
 Not all the functionalities have been implemented.

-- Can only support multichoice questions with one correct answer.
+- Only support multichoice questions with one correct answer.

-- Cannot delete question.

 ## Future Progress